-All tracts (40 - 50 acres in size) were selected in the AR or TX based on uniformity of soil, drainage and topography in each pair of stands.
+All tracts (40 - 80 acres in size) were selected in the AR, LA or TX based on uniformity of soil, drainage and topography in each pair of stands.
 All tracts were intensively site prepared, i.e., subsoil, bedding, and/or herbicide.

 Initially, to evaluate the effects of treatment on large area tip moth damage levels, a randomized complete block design, with sites as blocks, was used.
-Site 1 plantation was initially divided in half (Figure 1).
-One half was operationally hand planted (1.8 X 3.6 m (= 6 X 12 ft) spacing) by a contracted crew.
+Site 1 plantations was initially divided in half (Figure 1).
+One half was operationally hand planted ($1.8 \times 3.6 \text{ m} (= 6 \times 12 \text{ ft})$ spacing) by a contracted crew.
 Immediately after planting, this half of the plantation was divided in half again and each seedling in one quarter of the plantation was treated with fipronil (0.3% ai in 3 ml volume) using the Kioritz soil injector or modified drench applicator.
 Using the injector, the chemical solution was injected 4-5 inches below the soil surface near the seedling root ball.
 The number of trees treated and the time required to treat these trees was recorded at each site.